makhidkarun/Sophonts/README.md

 # Sophonts
-Traveller sophonts stored here by ruleset.
+Traveller sophonts stored here, by sophont category.
+Each sophont gets its own directory, in which to store various resources, such as

+* chargen
+* language
+* writeups
+* equipment

+...and so on.